asdf-format/asdf/docs/asdf/extending/legacy.rst

 The schema tester plugin is automatically registered when the `asdf` package is installed.
-In order to enable testing, it is necessary to add the directory containing your schema files to the pytest section of your project's `setup.cfg` file.
+In order to enable testing, it is necessary to add the directory containing your schema files to the pytest section of your project's ``pyproject.toml`` file.
 If you do not already have such a file, creating a `setup.cfg` with the following should be sufficient:

 .. code:: ini